Full-Text Search

 These interests drive my research, inform and complement my teaching, lead to opportunities for my students, and guide my service roles.
 Early in my training, I observed my mentors integrate research, service, and mentoring successfully.
 I resonated with the practical implications of community-based research and the critical need to conduct rigorous evaluations of community programs and initiatives.
 Indeed, I am drawn to my interest areas because they have “real world” relevance; I strive to make a heuristic contribution to the field and benefit my community.

-My other on-campus roles reflect these interests in drawing on our expertise here on campus to work with the community to address issues and promote the public good.
-In particular, I am serving as Senior Fellow for Faculty Engagement for the Office of Urban Research and Community Engagement as well as Director of the Social Aspects of Health Initiative for the College of Liberal Arts and Sciences.
+I am currently serving as Chair of the Department of Psychological Science.
+My prior on-campus roles reflect my interests in drawing on our expertise here on campus to work with the community to address issues and promote the public good.
+In particular, I served as the inaugural Senior Fellow for Faculty Engagement for the Office of Urban Research and Community Engagement (now known as urbanCORE) as well as Director of the Social Aspects of Health Initiative for the College of Liberal Arts and Sciences (our college is now the College of Humanities & Earth and Social Sciences).

-Here in Psychological Science, I co-direct the Community Psychology Research Lab.
-In addition to my undergraduate teaching and mentoring, I contribute to the community psychology and clinical psychology programs within our health psychology doctoral program (including as co-coordinator of our community psychology concentration), as well as our M.A. program in Community Psychology.
+Here in Psychological Science, I help lead the Community Psychology Research Lab.
+In addition to my undergraduate teaching and mentoring, I contribute to the community psychology and clinical psychology programs within our health psychology doctoral program, as well as our concentration in community psychology for our M.A. program in psychology.

 The other pages on this site provide additional information about ongoing projects, publications, my teaching, and other professional activities.